meatballs/meatballs.github.io/content/personal/conference_guidelines.rst

 :author: Owen Campbell
 :status: published

-I regularly attend techinical conferences in order to learn, make new contacts and generally participate in whatever community that conference represents.
+I regularly attend technical conferences in order to learn, make new contacts and generally participate in whatever community that conference represents.

 Over the years, I have found that the best way to increase my chances of making